IBM/cp4d-deployment/selfmanaged-openshift/upi/azure/Readme.md

      --api 00000002-0000-0000-c000-000000000000
   ```
     Replace appID with the AppId parameter value from your service principal.
+### Steps to Deploy (CPD Installation using User Provisioned Infrastructure)

+Follow the below steps for installation using User Provisioned Infrastructure.

-3. [Download](https://cloud.redhat.com/openshift/install/pull-secret) a pull secret.
+1. [Download](https://cloud.redhat.com/openshift/install/pull-secret) a pull secret.
 Create a Red Hat account if you do not have one.

-4. [Sign up](https://www.ibm.com/account/reg/us-en/signup?formid=urx-42212) for a Cloud Pak for Data Trial Key if you don't have the entitlement API key.
+2. [Sign up](https://www.ibm.com/account/reg/us-en/signup?formid=urx-42212) for a Cloud Pak for Data Trial Key if you don't have the entitlement API key.

 <!-- * If you choose Portworx as your storage class, see [Portworx documentation](PORTWORX.md) for generating `portworx spec url`.  -->